 Insiders, moles and compromises

-According to the second annual SANS survey on the security of the financial services sector, the number one threat companies are concerned about doesn’t relate to nation-states, organised criminal gangs or ‘APTs’.
+According to a recent SANS survey on the security of the financial services sector, the number one threat companies are concerned about doesn’t relate to nation-states, organised criminal gangs or ‘APTs’.
 Rather the main worry revolves around insider threats – but what exactly is an insider threat and what can be done to detect and respond to these threats?

 A new old problem